KietDang95/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is to prove the ability to understand Git concept and use command line for execution.

 ### Files used
 Include the files used